Economy of Indonesia: Oil and mining

 Indonesia is the world's largest tin market.
 Although mineral production traditionally centered on bauxite, silver, and tin, it is expanding its copper, nickel, gold, and coal output for export markets.
-In mid-1993, the Department of Mines and Energy reopened the coal sector to foreign investment, resulting in a joint venture between Indonesian coal producer and BP and Rio Tinto Group.
+In mid-1993, the Department of Mines and Energy reopened the coal sector to foreign investment, resulting in a joint venture between Indonesian coal producer and BP and Rio Tinto.
 Total coal production reached 74 million metric tons in 1999, including exports of 55 million tons, and in 2011, production was 353 million.
 As of 2014, Indonesia is the third-largest producer with a total output of 458 Mt and export of 382 Mt.
 At this rate, the reserves will be used up in 61 years until 2075.
 Not all of the productions can be exported due to Domestic Market Obligation (DMO) regulation, which should fulfill the domestic market.
 In 2012, the DMO was 24.72%.
 Starting from 2014, no low-grade coal exports are allowed, so the upgraded brown coal process that cranks up the calorie value of coal from 4,500 to 6,100 kcal/kg will be built in South Kalimantan and South Sumatra.
-Indonesia is also the world's largest producer of nickel.
+Indonesia is also the world's largest producer of nickel, and the second-largest producer of cobalt in 2022.

 Two US firms operate three copper/gold mines in Indonesia, with a Canadian and British firm holding significant other investments in nickel and gold, respectively.
 India's fortune groups like Vedanta Resources and Tata Group also have substantial mining operations in Indonesia.
 In 1998, the value of Indonesian gold and copper production was $1 billion and $843 million respectively.
 Receipts from gold, copper, and coal accounted for 84% of the $3 billion earned in 1998 by the mineral mining sector.
 With the addition of Alumina project that produces 5% of the world's alumina production, Indonesia would be the world's second-largest Alumina producer.
 The project will not make the ores to become aluminum, as there are 100 types of Alumina derivatives that can be developed further by other companies in Indonesia.